General Principles

 Contact Medical Control for refusal situations that arise after advanced life support has been initiated.

-• Exception to this requirement are:
+• Exceptions to this requirement are:

-• Bronchospasm resolved after nebulizer treatment (see page 1-13)
+• Bronchospasm resolved after one nebulizer treatment

-• Insulin induced hypoglycemia-resolved after glucose administration (see page 1-13)
+• Insulin induced hypoglycemia-resolved after glucose administration

 Bronchospasm Resolved After Nebulizer Treatment